Olive Oil and Cannabis-Infused CBD for Skin and Hair Care | DIY Cosmetics

 Cocoa Butter

 Cocoa butter adds a smooth and luxurious feel to your infused blends, perfect for skin salves or rich balms.
-It contains essential fatty acids that nourish, soften, and protect the skin, and also keeps your product firm and stable at room temperature.
+It has essential fatty acids that nourish, soften, and protect the skin while keeping your product firm and stable at room temperature.
 The gentle chocolatey aroma will not overpower, but it does add a comforting and familiar scent.
 For anyone after a truly decadent finish, Cocoa Butter is the secret weapon.

 Vitamin E